-Most store manager trainees do not become a store manager in the store where they are hired.
-Therefore, you should be aware that new store managers likely need to move to a different location, usually in the same city, to manage a store when ready, and when an opening is available.
+Most store manager trainees do not become store managers in the store where they are hired.
+Therefore, you should be aware that new store managers likely need to move to a different location, usually in the same city, to manage a store when ready and when an opening is available.

-Starting pay for store manager trainee positions typically starts at around $25 an hour plus benefits.
+Pay for store manager trainee positions typically costs around $25 an hour plus benefits.

 Store Manager Positions

 Once you’ve completed training as a store manager trainee, you could be eligible for a store manager position.
-However, Aldi would rarely hire an individual directly into a store manager position without going through their training program.
+However, Aldi rarely hires an individual directly into a store manager position without going through their training program.

 Store managers are responsible for all aspects of running their store.
 Their responsibilities include performance goals, inventory management, scheduling, and personnel management.
 However, like any position at Aldi, it’s not uncommon for store managers to jump in and run a cash register or stock shelves when needed.

-New store managers will typically make between $70,000 and $90,000 annually, including potential bonuses.
-Store managers work an average of about 45 hours per week, but that depends on a fully staffed store and other factors.
+New store managers typically make between $70,000 and $90,000 annually, including potential bonuses.
+Store managers work about 45 hours weekly, depending on a fully staffed store and other factors.

 District Manager Positions

 District managers have oversight over several Aldi stores within a specific region.
-They have responsibility for ensuring stores are performing effectively, reviewing pricing and merchandising, implementing the company’s strategy, and providing other support to their store managers.
+They are responsible for ensuring stores perform effectively, reviewing pricing and merchandising, implementing the company’s strategy, and providing support to their store managers.

-District managers’ hiring approach is different from the other Aldi positions that we’ve already covered.
+District managers’ hiring approach differs from the other Aldi positions we’ve already covered.
 When Aldi hires a district manager, they want someone to stay with them for many years.
 As a result, store managers typically do not move up into district manager positions.

-Their hiring approach typically brings on high potential candidates right out of college or with a few years of experience and puts them through an extensive training program to become district managers.
+Their hiring approach typically brings on high-potential candidates from college or with a few years of experience.
+It puts them through an extensive training program to become district managers.
 More recently, Aldi has started bringing on more District Manager intern positions, allowing Aldi to build a pipeline of potential district managers while giving them training on the job.

-District managers start at $90,000 per year and make more than $115,000 by year five.
-This also comes with benefits, a signing bonus, and a company car.
+District managers start at $90,000 annually and make more than $115,000 by year five.
+This also includes benefits, a signing bonus, and a company car.